How Long Does Lipo Take? A Complete Guide to Liposuction Timing

 Thighs (2-3 hours): Inner and outer thigh liposuction requires careful attention to maintain natural proportions.

-Knees and Calves (45-90 minutes): These smaller areas require precise technique but are generally quicker procedures.
+Knees and Calves (45-90 minutes): These smaller regions require precise technique but are generally quicker procedures.

 How Long Does VASER Liposuction Take?